Municipal Composting Facilities

 In 2013, the Ulster County, NY, Resource Recovery Agency embarked on a composting initiative to increase its recycling rate and divert valuable organic material from landfill disposal.

-The Las Virgenes Municipal Water District has a very successful Community Compost Bulk Loading Program.
+The Las Virgenes, CA, Municipal Water District has a very successful Community Compost Bulk Loading Program.

 Resources